aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 ```

+> [!TIP]
+> Basically use `useState` for a persistent variable whenever you reference it anywhere in the JSX (even if you don't directly render it).
+Else use `useRef`, if it's nowhere in the JSX return rendering portion.

 **ref vs effects summary**

 - **When to use `useEffect`**: If you have a side effect that is triggered by an event, put it in an event handler.
 If you have a side effect that is synchronizing your component with some outside system, put it inside of `useEffect`.